 - Select the sound icon on the task bar in the system tray area, and ensure the volume slider is set to an adequate level.

-- Ensure that that speaker icon under the slider does not have a red icon indicating it is muted.
+- Ensure that speaker icon under the slider does not have a red icon indicating it is muted.

 Note: Users with hearing problems should consider a Skype for Business device that includes integrated volume controls.